 Laura Mufson, PhD

-Laura Mufson, PhD, is the Viola W. Bernard Professor of Medical Child Psychology (in Psychiatry) at Columbia University Medical Center (CUMC), associate director of the Division of Child & Adolescent Psychiatry, and co-director of the Office of Clinical Psychology at CUMC.
-She is also director of Clinical Psychology and unit chief of the Children’s Day Unit at New York State Psychiatric Institute (NYSPI).
-She is director of Training for the Child Track of the APA–Accredited Predoctoral Internship in Clinical Psychology and a faculty member of the Division of Child & Adolescent Psychiatry’s NIMH T32 Postdoctoral Research Fellowship.
+Laura Mufson, PhD, is the Viola W. Bernard Professor of Medical Child Psychology (in Psychiatry) at Columbia University Irving Medical Center (CUIMC), Associate Director of the Division of Child & Adolescent Psychiatry, and Director of Clinical Psychology.
+She is also Unit Chief of the Children’s Day Unit at New York State Psychiatric Institute (NYSPI) and a faculty member of the Division of Child & Adolescent Psychiatry’s NIMH T32 Postdoctoral Research Fellowship.

 Dr. Mufson is the developer of the adolescent adaptation of interpersonal psychotherapy for depression (IPT-A) and is the leading expert on its use with depressed adolescents.
 She is coauthor of the prevention model (IPT-AST) and the model for preadolescent depression (FB-IPT).
 She is the author of numerous publications on adolescent depression, temperament, psychopathology, and risk factors for psychopathology, as well as articles and book chapters on the treatment of adolescent depression and interpersonal psychotherapy.
 Dr. Mufson conducts training workshops on IPT-A throughout the United States, the United Kingdom, Europe, and Scandinavia.